perspectives

 • But most importantly: Researchers and data scientists that are free to run and invent modern algorithms without being bound by the mechanics of spinning rust

-That’s why VAST Data has earned trusted provider status for many HPC-focused organizations, including and , , and financial services companies.
+That’s why VAST Data has earned trusted provider status for many HPC-focused organizations, including higher education and government research firms, life sciences organizations, and financial services companies.

 Let me know if you’d like to discuss how VAST Data can help streamline your workloads and generate faster results.